nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 7. Mark a deadline as done : `done`

-Marks a specified deadline in PlaNus as done.
+Users can mark a specified deadline in PlaNus as done.

 Format: `done INDEX:TIME_TAKEN...`